 Net Promoter Score: Definitions

-Before we describe how to calculate NPS, it's important to define the different categories of customers:
+Before we describe how to calculate Net Promoter Score, it's important to define the different categories of customers:

 How Do You Calculate Net Promoter Score?

-With the previous definitions in place, we can provide a straightforward formula for calculating NPS.
+With the previous definitions in place, we can provide a straightforward formula for calculating Net Promoter Score.
 Just take the percentage of promoters and subtract the percentage of detractors.
 Typically the final result is then given as a number between -100 to 100 instead of a percentage.

 What is the Industry Standard NPS Score?